dotnet/interactive/DEVELOPER-GUIDE.md

 2. In an instance of Visual Studio Code Insiders that has the extension installed (either via the marketplace or through the steps above), change the launch settings for the `dotnet-interactive` tool:

-   1. Open the settings via `File` -> `Preferences` -> `Settings`, or by pressing `Ctrl + ,`.

-   2. Filter the list by typing `dotnet-interactive`

-   3. Find the setting labelled: `Dotnet-interactive: Kernel transport args`.

-   4. Click `Edit in settings.json`.
+   a.
+Open the Command Palette (`Ctrl-Shift-P` on Windows or `Cmd-Shift-P` on macOS) and run `Preferences: Open Settings (Json)`.

-   5. In the file that opens, make the following changes, updating the path where appropriate:
+   b.
+In the file that opens, add the following:

-      ``` diff
+      ```js
         "dotnet-interactive.kernelTransportArgs": [
             "{dotnet_path}",
-      -  "tool",
-      -  "run",
-      -  "dotnet-interactive",
-      -  "--",
-      +  "/PATH/TO/REPO/ROOT/artifacts/bin/dotnet-interactive/Debug/net5.0/Microsoft.DotNet.Interactive.App.dll",
+            "/PATH/TO/REPO/ROOT/artifacts/bin/dotnet-interactive/Debug/net5.0/Microsoft.DotNet.Interactive.App.dll",
             "[vscode]",
             "vscode",
-      +  "--log-path",
+            "--log-path",
-      +  "/path/to/a/folder/for/your/logs/",
+            "/path/to/a/folder/for/your/logs/",
-      +  "--verbose",
+            "--verbose",
             "--working-dir",
             "{working_dir}"
+        ],

+        "dotnet-interactive.notebookParserArgs": [
+            "{dotnet_path}",
+            "/PATH/TO/REPO/ROOT/artifacts/bin/dotnet-interactive/Debug/net5.0/Microsoft.DotNet.Interactive.App.dll",
+            "notebook-parser"
         ]
       ```

 3. Save `settings.json`.

-4. Any subsequently opened notebooks will use your local changes.
+4. Restart VS Code.

-5. To revert back to the original settings, follow steps 1-3 then next to the text `Dotnet-interactive: Kernel transport args`, click the gear icon then `Reset Setting`.
+5. To revert back to the original settings, delete the settings added in step 2 above and restart VS Code.

 ## Use a local build of a `dotnet-interactive` extension